Skip to main content

 by Katie Thompson

-Norwich is a city made for when you need to get away from it all.
-A city you don’t pass by.
-From our bustling marketplace to our independent sprit to our peaceful riverside walk, escape from everyday life and uncover somewhere new.
+And Norwich is a city made for when you need to get away from it all.
+One you don’t pass by.
+From our bustling marketplace to our independent sprit to our peaceful riverside walk, escape from everyday life and uncover your next destination with a spring break in our fine city.

-Indulge in good food, contemporary culture and luscious green spaces.
-Immerse yourselves in a thousand years of history.
+So, most of the mild weather and immerse yourselves in a thousand years of history.
 Relax.
-Here’s our itinerary for a 3-day weekend getaway in the City of Stories!
+Here’s our 3-day weekend getaway in the City of Stories!

 For city centre accommodation and more, check out our Stay page!